CAPITAL GAINS TAX ON INVESTMENTS

 New trustee capital gains tax rate

 If you generate capital gains within a trust you will now pay a reduced rate of tax at 20%, down from the previous rate of 28%.
-Each trust still has the £5,650 annual allowance for capital gains for the 2017/18 tax year, at which capital gains tax is zero.
+Each trust still has the £5,650 annual allowance for capital gains, at which capital gains tax is zero.

 When you sell a business, provided you meet certain conditions, you can qualify for a reduced rate of capital gains tax on the profit from your business sale.
 This remains unchanged at 10% of the capital gains.